 - Belonging and participation: We worked with community to develop a 'neighbourhood approach' to regeneration.
 The approach is underpinned by ongoing community involvement and participation and is committed to delivering outcomes based on community needs and aspirations. - Māori identity and wellbeing: Over the past few years, we have deepened our relationships with mana whenua, establishing strategic partnerships with three local iwi.
-We continue to work closely with the Ruapotaka Marae, who sit at the heart of our Māori community, to enhance the well-being of whānau in Tāmaki. - Homes and places: Over the next 20 years, the regeneration programme will see 2,500 existing state houses transformed into at least 7,500 new, warm, dry, and healthy state, affordable, KiwiBuild, and private market homes, as part of thriving mixed tenure communities in Tāmaki. - Transport and access: We advocate for high-quality public transport infrastructure and services in Tāmaki, as the success of the transport linkages within Tāmaki, as well as between Tāmaki and other parts of the region, will contribute directly to the success of TRC's broad regeneration programme. - Environment and cultural heritage: We participate in the annual Omaru Creek Restorative Action Programme in conjunction with the community, bringing focus to the ways in which regeneration can improve environmental and biodiversity outcomes.
-We have also been working closely with Auckland Council to prepare a comprehensive Stormwater Management Plan for Tāmaki, with the aim of improving water quality and environmental outcomes. - Opportunity and prosperity: Through our Jobs and Skills Hub, we are enabling Tāmaki people to enter the workforce, helping them gain driver licences, access education and training opportunities, and supporting them into sustainable employment.
+We continue to work closely with the Ruapotaka Marae, who sit at the heart of our Māori community, to enhance the well-being of whānau in Tāmaki. - Homes and places: Over the next 20 years, the regeneration programme will see 2,500 existing state houses transformed into at least 7,500 new, warm, dry, and healthy state, affordable, KiwiBuild, and private market homes, as part of thriving mixed tenure communities in Tāmaki. - Transport and access: We advocate for high-quality public transport infrastructure and services in Tāmaki, as the success of the transport linkages within Tāmaki, as well as between Tāmaki and other parts of the region, will contribute directly to the success of TRC's broad regeneration programme. - Environment and cultural heritage: Each year, we collaborate with the community and local environmental groups to deliver the Omaru Creek Restorative Action Programme, bringing focus to the ways in which regeneration can improve environmental and biodiversity outcomes.
+We have also been working closely with Auckland Council on a comprehensive Stormwater Management Plan for Tāmaki, with the aim of improving water quality and environmental outcomes.

+• Opportunity and prosperity: Through our Jobs and Skills Hub, we are enabling Tāmaki people to enter the workforce, helping them gain driver licences, access education and training opportunities, and supporting them into sustainable employment.
 We are also supporting local social enterprises that trade goods and services to achieve social, environmental, economic, and cultural outcomes.

-We work collaboratively with the Auckland Council family and Maungakiekie-Tāmaki Local Board on a range of issues relating to the regeneration programme, including infrastructure planning and delivery, town centre revitalisation projects for Glen Innes and Panmure, and urban activations and events throughout the area.
+We work collaboratively with the Auckland Council family and Maungakiekie-Tāmaki Local Board on a range of issues relating to the regeneration programme, including infrastructure planning and delivery, town centre revitalisation projects for Glen Innes and Panmure, projects to encourage development and investment into industrial and employment zones, and urban activations and events throughout the area.